gazebosim/docs/Tutorials/sensor/sensor_demo.md

 * change the color of the wall
 * question I think lidar without gpu is not supported yet
 * Make all the tags with the same style
+* check all the lidar rays not all 10